GRAINS-U.S. grains fall with other commodities, U.S. crop data awaited

 The USDA will also estimate U.S. quarterly grain stocks as of March 1.
 USDA/EST

-(Additional reporting by Gus Trompiz in Paris, Hallie Gu in Beijing and Naveen Thukral in Singapore; Editing by Kirsten Donovan and Aurora Ellis)
+(Reporting by Julie Ingwersen in Chicago Additional reporting by Gus Trompiz in Paris, Hallie Gu in Beijing and Naveen Thukral in Singapore Editing by Aurora Ellis and Matthew Lewis)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))